dpanshug/mcp-docs/docs/cursor-integration.md

 ---
 title: Cursor Integration Guide
-description: Step-by-step guide to integrate the documentation MCP server with Cursor IDE
+description: Step-by-step guide to integrate the MCP Docs server with Cursor IDE
 tags: [cursor, integration, setup]
 ---

 # Cursor Integration Guide

-This guide shows you how to integrate the Documentation MCP Server with Cursor IDE.
+This guide shows you how to integrate the MCP Docs Server with Cursor IDE.

 ## Quick Setup